interledger/open-payments-rust/README.md

 This repository hosts the Open API Specifications of the two APIs which are published along with additional documentation at https://openpayments.dev.

-Additionally, this repository also contains several Rust crates:
+Additionally, this crate contains several modules:

-- [`op-client`](./op-client) contains a Rust Open Payments SDK to make requests via the Open Payments API, as well as re-exporting Rust types for the API from `op-types`.
+- [`client`](./client) contains a Rust client to make requests via the Open Payments API, as well as re-exporting Rust types for the API from `op-types`.
-- [`op-types`](./op-types) contains Rust types for the API.
+- [`types`](./types) contains Rust types for the API.
-- [`http-signature-utils`](./http-signature-utils) provides tools for working with [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures).
+- [`snippets`](./snippets) contains examples of Rust client usage for getting accustomed to the Open Payments flow.
-- [`open-payments-snippets-rust`](./open-payments-snippets-rust) contains examples of Rust client usage for getting accustomed to the Open Payments flow.
+- [`http-signature`](./http-signature) provides tools for working with [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures).

 ## Dependencies